 Miss Kristin began teaching at Kinderhaus in its “early years,” and has since returned to us, bringing her songs and smile with her!
 Miss Kristin graduated from Luther College with a BA in Anthropology.
 An educator at heart, she has homeschooled all three of her children.
 In addition to teaching at Kinderhaus, Miss Kristin leads “Circle Song,” a parent-child weekly gathering for music and movement, with Otter Dreaming.
 Many of our songs at Kinderhaus are Miss Kristin originals!

-Rachel is in her fourth year at Kinderhaus as director.
+Rachel is in her fifth year at Kinderhaus as director.
 She graduated from Luther College in 2006 where she studied English, Education, and Theatre/Dance.
 While working at The Living School in Boulder, Colorado, Rachel learned the art of “following the child.”
 In 2008, she began teaching Kindernature, where she discovered the joys of playing in nature with preschoolers.
-In addition to coaching high school speech and drama, she has been a home care provider for children ages 2-4, and journeys through life with her two children, husband, and puppy.
+In addition to coaching high school speech and drama, she has been a home care provider for children ages 2-4, and journeys through life with her two children, husband, and dog Penny.
 Rachel is so excited to be a part of such a nurturing school that truly values cooperative, creative play and spending time in the fresh air and sunshine.
 The future is bright!